 AT&T makes this process particularly easy, all you have to do is dial *NEW# (*639#), and you will receive a text message laying out your eligibility.
 For Verizon users, Big Red has provided a website that you can go to to verify your upgradability, or you can dial #874.

 In the past, AT&T has let users who are only partially through an existing contract to upgrade without any penalties.
 Whether or not they plan on doing this with the iPhone 5 remains to be seen, but from what I’ve seen thus far, it’s not looking entirely promising.

-The iPhone 4S has been a tremendous success for all three of the US carriers that currently sell the handset.
-But it seems that AT&T is getting a little more success compared to Apple’s other two iPhone 4S partners.
 AT&T today announced that it has activated more than one million iPhone 4S devices as of Tuesday, making the iPhone 4S launch the most successful launch in the carrier’s history…

 Last week we told you about a method to fix the “Different SIM detected” error on an iPhone activated with a phonebook card.
 This method required a bit of file handling and could have scared away the least technically oriented of you.

 Fortunately, there is now an easier way to do that.

 How to Fix the “Different SIM detected” on the iPhone

 Step 1: Insert the phonebook SIM in your iPhone to get out of emergency mode.

 Step 2: Go to Cydia and add the following source: http://cydia.pushfix.info.

 Step 3: In the PushFix repo, look for Hacktivation Patch and install it.